dcpurton/pdfoverlay/README.md

 # pdfoverlay — A LaTeX style for overlaying text on a PDF

 The `pdfoverlay` package provides a simple interface to overlay text on to an existing PDF.
-The text to be overlayed is typeset and positioned normally as you would any other LaTeX document.
-Some or all of the pages of the PDF can be included and not all pages of the PDF need have overlayed text.
+The text to be overlaid is typeset and positioned normally as you would any other LaTeX document.
+Some or all of the pages of the PDF can be included and not all pages of the PDF need have overlaid text.
 It’s also possible to include text between pages of the PDF.

 ## Installation from TeXLive or MiKTeX

-`pdfoverlay` is in TeXLive and MiKTeX and can be installed in the usual way through your distribution. e.g., in TeXLive by running:
+`pdfoverlay` is in TeXLive and MiKTeX and can be installed in the usual way through your distribution.
+E.g., in TeXLive by running:

 ```
 tlmgr install pdfoverlay